kphretiq/github-web-hook-flask-restful/README.md

 Before setting this up, have a quick skim of the GitHub [Webhooks](https://developer.github.com/webhooks/) Developer Documentation, so you can see what is expected.

 ## A Word of Warning
 Know what you are doing when creating your payload script.
 Your payload script can do just about anything you give it permission to do.
 If you are going to use it to automate deployment of a website with git (which is what I originally wrote it for), then make sure you have thoroughly tested your script, have it's permissions strictly limited, and make sure it throws useful errors.
 A script run with too many privileges will rebel, raining woe and a stink of failure onto your house.
-Your future self will thank you for forethought.
+Your future self will thank you.

 ## Key Creation
 You'll need to generate a "Secret" key for github's webhooks to use when generating a signature.
 I just use an RFC 4122 v4 key, you may have a better idea.